 The offsetting side of carbon neutrality is the part we probably associate the most with the process.
 Planting trees will be the first thing that comes to mind.
 Until organisations can cut off emissions at the source, they’ll need to invest in projects that pull carbon from the atmosphere.

-After pursuing carbon neutrality and becoming a net zero emissions organisation, the next step is to become Carbon Negative and actively remove carbon from the atmosphere beyond what is introduced.
+After pursuing carbon neutrality and becoming a net zero emissions organisation, the next step is to become Carbon Negative just like Microsoft aim to do by 2030 and actively remove carbon from the atmosphere beyond what is introduced.
 Alexanne Heurtier has a detailed explanation of the terms Carbon Neutral and Net Zero emissions to help us all get the terminology right.